 Summer in Tampa Bay will be here before you know it (is it ever really not summer here?) and we are lucky to be home to some pretty amazing resort pools.
 From beachfront pools with private cabanas to rooftop urban oases, there are plenty of places to lounge, take a dip, and enjoy a frozen cocktail.
-We’ve broken down our favorite Tampa Bay resort pools by those offering day passes without an overnight stay, and pools that are exclusive for resort guests.
+We’re sharing our favorite Tampa Bay resort pools by those offering day passes without an overnight stay, and pools that are exclusive for resort guests.
 Happy pool hopping!

 Tampa Bay Resort Pools With Day Passes

 Dunedin’s newest hotel has a fabulous old Florida vibe.
 The day pass options are pretty great.
-You can get a pool pass with complimentary valet parking, lounge chair and towels starting at $20 per person, or spring for a bottomless brunch pass and enjoy mimosas all morning long, beginning at $45 per person.
+You can get a pool pass with complimentary valet parking, lounge chair and towels starting at $20 per person, or spring for a bottomless brunch pass and enjoy all the mimosas you can for 2 hours, beginning at $45 per person.

 Sip on poolside drinks in the middle of downtown Tampa at this centrally located property.
 Besides boasting some incredible views, this rooftop Tampa resort pool also offers poolside food and drink service, kayak and paddle board rentals, discounted parking and more to day pass visitors.
 Day passes come in a variety of options, including $75 for a shaded daybed for two and $150 for a luxury cabana for four.
 Prices can vary depending on if you’re visiting on a weekday, weekend, or special event day.

 Bask in the shade of the iconic pink palace in St. Pete Beach.
 As an added bonus, the property just got a bit more sparkly thanks to the completion of a 3-year renovation project.
 A day pass to the Don CeSar includes access to two resort pools, private beach access, locker rooms, complimentary wifi and poolside food and drink service.
 Passes begin at $75 per person.

-The second, and final, beachfront pool on our list, the Hyatt Regency Resort Pass gets you access to their beautiful pool facing the Gulf and pristine Clearwater Beach.
+The Hyatt Regency Resort Pass gets you access to their beautiful pool facing the Gulf and pristine Clearwater Beach.
 The resort offers poolside food and drink service, too.
-Day passes begin at $30, and private cabanas for up to five people begin at $279.
+Day passes begin at $50, and private cabanas for up to five people begin at $279.
 The cabana has a TV, AC, a private half bath and a dedicated server.

 Tampa Bay Resort Pools For Guests Only